momopatrick90/generative4j/README.md

 ### Overview
-Generative4j java library that helps you:
+Generative4j is java library (similar to langchain) that helps you:
-* Integrate with ai/ml models, currently only OpenAI GPT is supported.
+* Integrate and make calls ai/ml models, currently only OpenAI GPT models are supported.
 * Use, extend and create PromptTemplates.
 * Perform text splitting.
 * Use, extend and create Summarizers.